ThePatShea/internal-university-social-network/README.md

 ---

 #### See the Published Web App Online
-This specific version of the product is no longer published online, but the latest version of Campus Bubble, which is available online, is built on top of what I created in this repo and looks very similar to this version.
+This specific version of the product is no longer published online, but the latest version of Campus Bubble, which is available online, is built on top of what I created in this repo and still looks very similar to this.
 If you'd like to get the gist of what this web app looks like, please visit the [live demo of Campus Bubble](https://demo.campusbubble.com/explore)

 ---